Payment in Lieu of Notice: PILON Rules

 What does PILON mean in redundancy?

-In a redundancy situation, PILON means you will be paid not to work your notice period.
-Payment should cover your usual salary for the period of notice as well as any other payments due.
+In a redundancy situation, PILON means the employee will be paid not to work your notice period.
+Payment should cover their usual salary for the period of notice as well as any other payments due.

 About DavidsonMorris